LewisMurray00/React-practice-website/README.md

 - Started editing the our work page
 - Creating a slider for images to appear on the page

+### Day 14+
+- Added slide show to the our work page
+- Finished the our work page
+- Started the contact us page
+- Finished the contact us page
+- Started the review page

 ## React-Router-Dom Guide